goodrobots/devFrame/docs/_docs/03-tools.md

 {: .notice--info}

 ## The Basics
 All you really need is a ruler, hacksaw blade, and Phillips screwdriver to build the base frame.
+But that will only get you started.
+Read on for more info on tools that will help you succeed in building and maintaining your own small robot.

 ![Required Tools]({{ site.baseurl }}/assets/images/tools/required-tools.jpeg){: width="400px"}